Table of content

-Email applications are used on a very large scale on Windows PC, Android smartphones, iPhone si MacOS.
+Email applications are used on a very large scale on Windows PC, Android smartphones, iPhone si macOS.
 Almost all mobile and PC operating systems come with a pre-installed email client.
-For Windows 10 we have the customer Windows Mail (with Outlook optional), on MacOS is the customer Mail al Apple, Android comes with a Mail application in which they can connect both Gmail accounts and also third party accounts of other providers, and so on.
+For Windows 10 we have the customer Windows Mail (with Outlook optional), on macOS is the customer Mail al Apple, Android comes with a Mail application in which they can connect both Gmail accounts and also third party accounts of other providers, and so on.

-Before we begin to set up an email account on your smartphone, iPhone or on a PC email client (e.g. Outlook, Thunderbird, Windows May, Apple Mail, etc.), in addition to the connection data: User name, password, server incoming, server outgoing, type of security, we still need to understand a few terms.
+Before we begin to set up an email account on your smartphone, iPhone or on a PC email client (e.g. Outlook, Thunderbird, Windows Mai, Apple Mail, etc.), in addition to the connection data: User name, password, server incoming, server outgoing, type of security, we still need to understand a few terms.
 SMTP, IMAP si POP3.

 You noticed that in the steps of adding email account in an application, at message server you are required to enter "SMTP server".
 This is the address message sending server.
 Outgoing.

 SMTP comes from Simple Mail Transfer Protocol, and as the name suggests, it is standard protocol for sending e-mail messages.
 Without SMTP you can't send, redirect or retransmit messages from a client / e-mail application (Outlook) to a recipient e-mail server.

 So, if you start setting up an email account on Outlook, Thunderbird, Android or iOS, when you see "SMTP", To know that it is only about send messages by e-mail.
 This protocol is not related to IMAP or POP3, even though most systems use the same authentication data for both SMTP and IMAP or POP3.
 User password.